Venice Construction Accident Lawyer

 Common Causes of Construction Accidents in Los Angeles

 Although working in the construction industry can be lucrative, it can also be dangerous.
 Construction sites are full of hazards and heavy machinery.
-Here are the most common causes of construction accidents in Los Angeles:
+Here are the most common causes of construction accidents in Venice:

 - Falls.
 Construction workers often have to work on elevated surfaces, like roofs and ladders.
 Unfortunately, as a construction accident lawyer Los Angeles, CA residents rely on can confirm, that this can put them at risk of falls.
 Falls can occur due to defective ladders, poor weather, unguarded elevator shafts, debris, and unprotected floor holes.
 Workers may suffer traumatic brain injuries, spinal cord injuries, and other severe injuries as a result.
 Construction companies have a duty to give their employees safety equipment and training to prevent these accidents.
 Construction workers can reduce the risk of severe head injuries by always wearing a helmet.